captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

----

-Pop? ....
-Pop? ....
-I’m sorry, Pop.
+Pop? .…Pop? .…I’m sorry, Pop.
 I didn’t mean it like that.
 I’m sorry, okay?

 ---

 ## POPS:
-Yeah, well, I’ll tell you what: I’m fixin to drop dead real soon -- believe that --
+Yeah, well, I’ll tell you what: I’m fixin to drop dead real soon—believe that—

 ---